IJuanTM/simpl/README.md

 #### Views

-You can find the HTML code in the `views` folder, here you can find the `home.phtml` file, as well as a `parts` folder containg the `header.phtml` and `footer.phtml` files.
+You can find the HTML code in the `views` folder, here you can find the `home.phtml` file, as well as a `parts` folder containing the `header.phtml` and `footer.phtml` files.

 #### Styling and TypeScript